 Meaning and History

-Visual recognition is at a high level among lovers of pumped cars.
-The logo has hardly changed since the brand was founded, and therefore the company’s customers can recognize it even from a long distance.
+Visual recognition is high among car enthusiasts.
+The logo has hardly changed since the brand was founded, so the company’s customers can recognize it even from a distance.

 A feature of the logo, when compared with competitors, is that it contains a verbal inscription in two languages.
-The central area is occupied by the English version of the name, while Japanese characters have been added to the left.
+The English version of the name occupies the central area, while Japanese characters have been added to the left.

 What is Mugen?